PAH:Fe2+ tetramer hydroxylates L-Phe to L-Tyr

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-Inactivating mutations of cytosolic phenylalanine hydroxylase (PAH) block the normal reaction of phenylalanine, molecular oxygen and tetrahydrobiopterin to form tyrosine, water, and 4 alpha-hydroxytetrahydrobiopterin.
-Excess phenylalanine accumulates as a result, driving the formation of abnormally high levels of phenylpyruvate, and phenyllactate (Guldberg et al. 1996; Mitchell et al. 2011) in reactions not annotated here.
+Cytosolic phenylalanine hydroxylase (PAH) catalyzes the reaction of phenylalanine, molecular oxygen and tetrahydrobiopterin (BH4) to form tyrosine, water, and 4 alpha-hydroxytetrahydrobiopterin (4aOH-BH4) (Fusetti et al. 1998; Andersen et al. 2002).
+Defects in PAH lead to phenylalanine accumulation and the formation of abnormally high levels of phenylpyruvate, and phenyllactate (Guldberg et al. 1996) in reactions not annotated here.

 Participants